reyhankim/byecorona/README.md

 Follow README.md on each components for guide on executing

 ## Authors
+Our team consists of members from Android App Development and Cloud Computing learning path at Bangkit 2021.
+We are missing of all Machine Learning members as they withdrawed and unreachable:
 * Ajeng Savitrie (A2612428)
 * Ida Bagus Weda Baskara Adi Putra (A0141373)
 * Reyhan Naufal Hakim (C0020092)